 - 2 tsp dried rose petals

 - 1/4 tsp salt

 - In a freezer-safe container, freeze the Turkish delight pieces and mini marshmallows.
 This will help them keep their shape for pretty slices.

-- Place the chocolate and butter in a glass bowl over a pan of simmering water.
+- Place the chocolate, golden syrup and butter in a glass bowl over a pan of simmering water.
 Give it a gentle stir every 5 minutes until melted and well combined.
 Set aside and allow to cool slightly.

 - Add the crushed Nankhatai, Turkish delight, nuts, dried mango, crystallised ginger and mini marshmallows.
 Combine to coat.

 - Spread the mixture into a 9” x 6” brownie tin lined with greaseproof paper.
 Flatten the top and scatter with extra pistachios and dried rose petals.

 - Cover and allow to set in the fridge for 6-8 hours.

 - Slice however you like and serve with masala coffee.